Humpback Whale Facts!

 Group name: Pod

-Humpbacks are the noisiest whales, with males “singing” for up to 15 minutes at a time.
-The sounds they make are the most varied in the animal kingdom, ranging from high-pitched squeals to low, rumbling gurgles.
+Humpbacks are known for singing loud, complex “songs” – lasting up to 30 minutes long!
+The sounds they make are the most varied in the animal kingdom, ranging from high-pitched squeals and whistles to low, rumbling gurgles.
 Only males “sing” and experts think they do it to attract females or to let other males know they’re in the area.

 Humpback whales are known for their magical songs, which travel for great distances through the world’s oceans.
 These sequences of moans, howls, cries, and other noises are quite complex and often continue for hours on end.
 Scientists are studying these sounds to decipher their meaning.
 It is most likely that humpbacks sing to communicate with others and to attract potential mates.